unitaryfund/unitary.fund/src/content/blog/ga_qas.md

 git clone https://github.com/vutuanhai237/qoop.git
 ```

-Note that you should put it on the same level as your Python/Jupyter Notebook file.
-The best is:
+**Note**: You should put the repo on the same level as your Python/Jupyter Notebook file.

 ```
 folder_name